Clastify logo

 Elements, compounds and mixtures

 A pure substance is a material made of only one chemical substance and therefore has a fixed composition throughout.
-Elements and compounds are pure substances.
+Elements and compounds are both pure substances.

 Image